xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 grunge.

+comportment, demeanor, manners

 -------------------------
 aloof, indifferent, standoffish
 acetic, acidic, ascetic.

+He has put forward new peace proposals.
+She put forward some cogent reasons for abandoning the plan.

+midget, dwarf.
+wrangle, clash, quarrel, strife.

+Yet building projects continue apace.
+The weeds grow apace.
+He bellows, rends the air with anguish.
+Release does not exonerate the offender. -

+The White House Correspondents Association Speaks Cowardice to Power.
+So eight weeks ago this obsequious bootlicker Daniels thought Amber Ruffin “would be a perfect fit for the dinner this year” but now, four weeks before the show, he’s trying to claim with a straight face that “For the past couple of weeks, I have been planning a re-envisioning of our dinner tradition for this year”?

 **hatchet job**, **bury the hatchet**.
 The press did a very effective **hatchet job** on her last movie.